-Building Automation Systems training - This 12-hour live online instructor-led course teaches how systems operate to save energy and communicate to use the IOT (internet of things) and data to achieve the many additional savings from proper BAS system integrated design, installation, commissioning, monitoring and maintenance.
+Building Automation Training - This 12-hour live online instructor-led course teaches how systems operate to save energy and communicate to use the IOT (internet of things) and data to achieve considerable additional savings from proper BAS system integrated design, installation, commissioning, monitoring and maintenance.

-Much of today's infrastructure such as hospitals, data centers, industrial facilities and commercial and multi residential buildings have antiquated building automation systems that don’t save as much money in energy and operations as is possible and don’t communicate with each other to get the benefits of real time monitoring and information exchange.
+Much of today's infrastructure, such as hospitals, data centers, industrial facilities and commercial and multi-residential buildings, have antiquated building automation systems that don’t save as much money in energy and operations as possible and don’t communicate with each other to get the benefits of real-time monitoring and information exchange.
+Our course teaches how to control energy consumption according to building automation industry standards.

-Intelligent building automation systems have improved capabilities to manage energy use, provide better comfort and controlled lighting as well as security and emergency response capabilities.
-IBAS can be used for many different applications some of which include energy management, demand response capabilities, renewable energy and energy storage integration, security, fire and safety applications.
-The purpose of this course is to learn the rapid technology advances in intelligent building automation systems and how they may be applied to suit various types of custom applications that can improve comfort, productivity, education and contribute to economic and environmental objectives.
+Intelligent building automation systems have improved capabilities to manage energy use and provide better comfort and controlled lighting, security, and emergency response capabilities.
+IBAS can be used for many applications, including energy management, demand response capabilities, renewable energy and energy storage integration, security, and fire and safety applications.
+This course aims to learn the rapid technology advances in intelligent building automation systems and how they may be applied to suit various custom applications that can improve comfort, productivity, and education and contribute to economic and environmental objectives.

 What you will learn:

-This course will cover many practical examples and will be interactive for students to gain a broad overall understanding of intelligent building automation systems.
+This course will cover many practical examples and be interactive for students to gain a broad understanding of intelligent building automation systems.

 Identify and describe the major components in the BAS for HVAC, Lighting, Security, Fire and Safety